ferrocene/ferrocene/src/attributes.rst

 :t:`ABI` "Rust".

 :dp:`fls_w1pxtzp7acty`
-:t:`Attribute` :dc:`track_caller` allows the :t:`function body` of its related
+:t:`Attribute` :dc:`track_caller` allows the :t:`function body` of its
-:t:`function` to obtain a :c:`core::panic::Location` which indicates the topmost untracked caller that ultimately led to the invocation of the :t:`function`.
+related :t:`function` to obtain a :std:`core::panic::Location` which indicates the topmost untracked caller that ultimately led to the invocation of the :t:`function`.

 :dp:`fls_zch43jpetmdu`
 A tool is not required to implement this indication in an effective manner.